-I am a British Academy Postdoctoral Fellow (2020-23) at the Centre for the Study of the Renaissance, University of Warwick.
-This project examines the politics of seventeenth-century biblical adaptation in the Dutch Republic and England.
+I am a British Academy Postdoctoral Fellow (2020-24) at the Centre for the Study of the Renaissance, University of Warwick.
+This project examines the politics of seventeenth-century biblical translation and adaptation in the Dutch Republic and England with a monograph, entitled The State Bibles: The Politics of Anglo-Dutch Translation and Adaptation, forthcoming with OUP/BA in 2025.

 Previously, I was an AHRC-funded postdoctoral researcher for ‘Networking Archives’ at Queen Mary University, London, and the University of Oxford, a digital humanities project that performs networking analysis on the Tudor and Stuart State Papers in the National Archives.
 I completed a Ph.D. at the University of Exeter on Milton, Marvell, and Anglo-Dutch Relations.

-My first monograph is just out and entitled Milton, Marvell, and the Dutch Republic (Routledge 2021).
+My first monograph is entitled Milton, Marvell, and the Dutch Republic (Routledge, 2021).

 British Academy Project: